pchain-org/pchain-guide/pchaindoc/source/wallet/LightWallet.rst

 Noted:

-- After PCHAIN mainnet upgraded to V1.2.0, the mining reward need to be extracted by users ( Validators/ delegators) instead of being released automatically.
+- After PCHAIN mainnet upgraded to V1.2.0, the mining reward need to be extracted by users ( Validator nodes/ delegators) instead of being released automatically.
 - After each epoch ends, you can extract the 1/12 mining reward at anytime.
 - You can’t define the extract amount.
 The amount is the total reward on one chain you can extract at that moment.